learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 In the `<head>` section, we place a number of specific tags.

-* The `<meta>` tag provides metadata about the document, including what character set to us, a description of the content, specific keywords, and the author.
+* The `<meta>` tag provides metadata about the document, including what character set to use, a description of the content, specific keywords, and the author.
 Adding this metadata on the content of the page helps search engines to know what the page contains.
 There is also a `viewport` method, which instructs the browser on how to control the page's dimensions and scaling.